enriquea/ZebraQ/README.md

 -   S4: RNA-seq data analysis with DESeq2.
 -   S5: Exploring and visualizing RNA-seq data.

-`/lessons` folder contains the Rmarkdown files for each lesson.
+`/lessons` folder contains the Rmarkdown files and rendered html for each lesson.

 ## Installation